matthewgouyer/URLchemy/README.md

 temp read me

 .env version control note:
-make an .env file and add the following variables
+make an .env file in the root of the project and add the following variables

 # .env